Complaints Procedure – Information for Patients

 Alternatively, you may ask for an appointment with Mark Gilbert in order to discuss your concerns.
 He will explain the complaint procedure to you and ensure that your concerns are dealt with promptly.
 It will help if you are as clear as possible about your complaint.

-We shall acknowledge your complaint within 3 working days and aim to have looked into your complaint within 10 working days of the date when you raised it with us.
+We shall acknowledge your complaint within 5 working days and aim to have looked into your complaint within 10 working days of the date when you raised it with us.
 We shall then be in a position to give you an explanation or offer a meeting with those involved.

 In investigating your complaint, we shall aim to:

-- find out what happened and what went wrong
+- Find out what happened and what went wrong

-- enable you to discuss the problem with those concerned, if you would like this;
+- Enable you to discuss the problem with those concerned, if you would like this;

-- ensure you receive an apology, where this is appropriate;
+- Ensure you receive an apology, where this is appropriate;

-- identify what we can do to make sure the problem does not happen again.
+- Identify what we can do to make sure the problem does not happen again.

 Complaining on Behalf of Someone Else